cheesespy21/shoplately-api-doc/source/includes/_product.md

 deleted | false | Include deleted products page | 1 | Page number
 limit | 25 | The number of products to be retrieved

+### Returns
+This endpoint returns an array of Product objects.

 ## Get a Specific Product